One-com/livestyle/README.md

 * Styling parts of web applications that require several clicks to get to the state you are working on.
-* Getting instant feedback from many browsers at the same time.
+* Getting instant feedback from many browsers at the same time, including mobile browsers!
 * Testing several media queries at the same time with different devices or browser window sizes.